-1. Recommends:

-- (a) That, whenever any Committee contemplates making a recommendation to the General Assembly to request an advisory opinion from the International Court of Justice, the matter may, at some appropriate stage of its consideration by that Committee, be referred to the Sixth Committee for advice on the legal aspects and on the drafting of the request, or the Committee concerned may propose that the matter should be considered by a joint Committee of itself and the Sixth Committee; - (b) That, whenever any Committee contemplates making a recommendation to the General Assembly to refer a matter to the International Law Commission, the Committee may, at some appropriate stage of its consideration, consult the Sixth Committee as to the advisability of such a reference and on its drafting; - (c) That, whenever any Committee contemplates making a recommendation for the adoption by the General Assembly of any amendment to the rules of procedure of the General Assembly, the matter shall, at some appropriate stage of its consideration by that Committee, be
+- 1. Recommends: - (a) That, whenever any Committee contemplates making a recommendation to the General Assembly to request an advisory opinion from the International Court of Justice, the matter may, at some appropriate stage of its consideration by that Committee, be referred to the Sixth Committee for advice on the legal aspects and on the drafting of the request, or the Committee concerned may propose that the matter should be considered by a joint Committee of itself and the Sixth Committee; - (b) That, whenever any Committee contemplates making a recommendation of the General Assembly to refer a matter to the International Law Commission, the Committee may, at some appropriate stage of its consideration, consult the Sixth Committee as to the advisability of such a reference and on its drafting: - (c) That, whenever any Committee contemplates making a recommendation for the adoption by the General Assembly of any amendment to the rules of procedure of the General Assembly, the matter shall, at some appropriate stage of its consideration by that Committee, be referred to the Sixth Committee for advice on 1'2 drafting of such amendment and of any consequential amendment; - (d) That, when a Committee considers the legal aspects of a question important, the Committee should refer it for legal advice to the Sixth Committee or propose that the question should be considered by a joint Committee of itself and the Sixth Committee.

-4 By resolution 684 (VII) of 6 November 1952, the General Assembly, having examined a report of the Special Committee established under resolution 597 (VI) of 20 December 1951 to consider the methods and procedures of the Assembly for dealing with legal and drafting questions, adopted certain recommendations on this subject, and directed that the terms of these recommendations "shall be embodied as an annex to the rules of procedure of the General Assembly".
-The resolution further provided "that the said annex shall also set out, verbatim, paragraphs 19, 20, 29, 30, 35, 36, 37, 38 and 39 of the report" of the Special Committee (Official Records of the General Assembly, Seventh Session, America, segunda item 53, document A/2174).
+^{}By resolution 684 (V11) of 6 November 1952, the General Assembly, having examined a report of the Special Committee established under resolution 597 (V1) of 20 December 1951 to consider the methods and procedures of the Assembly for dealing with legal and drafting questions, adopted certain recommendations on this subject, and directed that the terms of these recommendations "shall be embodied as an annex to the rules of procedure of the General Assembly".
+The resolution further provided that "the said annex shall also set out, verbatim, paragraphs 19, 20, 29, 30, 35, 36, 37, 38 and 39 of the report of the Special Committee" (Official Records of the General Assembly, Seventh Session, Annexes, agenda item 53, document A/2174).
 The text of the aforementioned recommendations of the General Assembly is accordingly reproduced in part 1, and that of the specified paragraphs of the report of the Special Committee in part 2, of this annex.

-5 The paragraph numbers refer to paragraphs of the report of the Special Committee.
-Sub-titles as well as words in square brackets and footnotes have been inserted by the Secretariat for convenience of reference.
+The paragraph numbers refer to paragraphs of the report of the Special Committee.
+Sub-titles as well as words in square brackets and foot-notes have been inserted by the Secretariat for convenience of reference.